sitWolf/DevOps_Microservices/README.md

 * Install [Minikube](https://minikube.sigs.k8s.io/docs/start/).
 Minikube is local Kubernetes, focusing on making it easy to develop for Kubernetes.

 ### Kubectl
 * Install [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
 The kubectl command line tool lets you control Kubernetes clusters.
-For more information of Kuberneter, see this [link](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
+For more information of Kubernetes, see this [link](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

 ---